-Bathroom Facilities: Flush toilets are open for the season, and are available in the Yellow Medicine Campground sanitation building.
-Flush toilets will be closed on Monday, October 20th.
+Bathroom Facilities: Flush toilets are now closed for the season.
 Vault toilets are available year-round in the Yellow Medicine, Riverside, and Equestrian campgrounds, as well as the picnic grounds and confluence day-use area.
+Flush toilets will be available for the 2015 season starting on Friday, May 1st.

 Dump Station: None in the park.
-Nearest dump station located in Granite Falls near the water treatment plant on US Hwy 212.
+Nearest dump station located in Granite Falls near the water treatment plant on US Highway 212.

 Electric Sites: Park has 14 electric sites in main (Yellow Medicine) campground, and 5 in the horse camp.